-Every day, millions of people depend on the skill, expertise and commitment of public safety telecommunications professionals who help save countless lives by responding to emergency calls, dispatching emergency professionals and equipment and providing moral support to citizens in distress.
-The term “9-1-1” is often associated with rapid emergency response, poise under pressure, aid and compassion in times of distress and critical decision-making within seconds.
-Many people don’t stop to think about the seemingly nameless, faceless individuals who answer 9-1-1’s call until they experience actual emergencies themselves.
-These tele-communicators make the difference between life and death in many instances.
+Every day, millions of people depend on the skill, expertise, and commitment of public safety telecommunications professionals who help save countless lives by responding to emergency calls, dispatching emergency professionals and equipment, and providing moral support to citizens in distress.
+The term “9-1-1” is often associated with rapid emergency response, poise under pressure, aid and compassion in times of distress, and critical decision-making within seconds.
+Many people don’t stop to think about the seemingly nameless, faceless individuals who answer 9-1-1’s calls until they experience actual emergencies themselves.
+These telecommunicators make the difference between life and death in many instances.

 Some functions of the Emergency Communications Operator include, but are not limited to:

 - Answer telephone and 911 calls for service.